TTreads/LunchBox_Platform/README.md

 <h3>V.1.0.0</h3>

-Remmly's Open Source Social Networking Platform.
+Lunchbox's Open Source Social Networking Platform.
 Is designed for anyone to create a simple social networking site of their own.
 The platform was first design for Dowling College.
 Its goal was to keep students connected more on a educational platform.
 Its very simple and easy to use.
 Motifying the color scheme and connecting to your own mysql database makes it a breeze to adapt.

 Founded by Tyler Treadwell <br>
 Contact - ttreads@live.com <br>